xujian-jh/notes/Noetic Science/Social Consciousness/Foundations/readme.md

 # [Jonathan Haidt]

-#### [The Righteous Mind] focused on the [moral foundations] of politics, and on ways to transcend the “culture wars” by using recent discoveries in moral psychology to foster more [civil forms of politics].
+## [The Righteous Mind] focused on the [moral foundations] of politics, and on ways to transcend the “culture wars” by using recent discoveries in moral psychology to foster more [civil forms of politics]

 Foundation|Meaning|Opposite
 -|-|-